wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

   - Selecting this option will bring up a prompt allowing you to select a pre-existing zip file of VS Code that has been downloaded by the installer previously.
 This option does **not** let you select an already installed copy of VS Code on your machine.

-- Download VS Code for All Platforms
+- Download VS Code for Offline Installs

-  - This option downloads VS Code for all platforms, which is useful for sharing the copy of the installer.
+  - This option downloads and saves a copy of VS Code for all platforms, which is useful for sharing the copy of the installer.

 Go ahead and select :guilabel:`Download VS Code for Single Install`.
 This will begin the download process and can take a bit depending on internet connectivity (it's ~60MB).
 Once the download is done, select :guilabel:`Next`.
 You should be presented with a screen that looks similar to the one below.